edugarver/payment_page_automation_framework/README.md

 `src/test/java` contains the class `TestBase`, which is the class that has all the automated test cases

 ## Configuration of framework
-The testdata.properties file contains a property called driver.location.
-This property is then used by the BrowserDriver class to create a local webdriver or a remote webdriver, on Selenium Grid.
+The `testdata.properties` file contains a property called `driver.location`.
+This property is then used by the `BrowserDriver` class to create a local webdriver or a remote webdriver, on Selenium Grid.
-By default, I included the following:
+By default, the following was included:
 ```properties
 # Driver properties - uncomment the driver location that will be used for the execution
 # local driver